Ron Snitker, President

 Jack Davis is the Founder and CEO of JD Events and Festivals.
-His company strives to create long lasting festivals that support the communities we love.
-Jack develops and manages all facets of special events, specifically marketing, promotion, production, strategic planning and sponsorship sales.
+His company strives to create long-lasting festivals that support the communities we love.
+Jack develops and manages all facets of special events, specifically marketing, promotion, production, strategic planning, and sponsorship sales.
 JD Events and Festivals is involved in events that bring people together, inspire them, and stimulate their minds.
 Jack started in arena management and moved to outdoor festivals and concerts with JD Events and Festivals in 2014.

 Diane Hatley, Member-At-Large

 Diane Hatley works for Nissan located in Smyrna.
-She currently fill the role of an engineer in the new model division and has enjoyed being in the position for fifteen years.
+She currently fills the role of an engineer in the new model division and has enjoyed being in the position for fifteen years.
 She is a native of Tennessee and attended Tennessee Technological University where she earned her degree in mechanical engineering.
 Currently, she finds herself advancing her career and pursuing advocacy roles and best positioning herself to be a role model for others.
 She transitioned to be her whole self during her career at Nissan over two years ago.

 Through work, she pursued the board position at the Nashville LGBT Chamber of Commerce since she wants to help be an advocate for positive change within the business arena.
 She sincerely believes that helping to create positive synergies between business and the community are key for the advancement of equality.